Computer Engineering & Robotics Technology Seminar Series

 City Tech Robotics Club is a student association operated by City Tech undergraduate students under the guidance of faculty advisors from City Tech Robotics Research Lab.
 The club hosts various events and conducts a broad range of student projects through the semesters.

 The Club welcomes everyone from the entire City Tech community to join, regardless his or her major.
-Please contact Dr. Li (email@example.com) on how to join the club.
+Please contact the club advisor, Dr. Li (email@example.com), on details of club activities.